FoxAhead/Far-Cry-2-Stealing-Boots-Jackal-Tapes-Patcher/README.md

 All other changes in the scheme miraculously did not affect the logic.
 Even if you simply return the green arrow from “Tape Taken” back to “Next”, everything will work as it should.

 This error is another confirmation of the statement “If it ain't broken, why fix it”.
-Perhaps, during some refactoring of the NewJackalTapeFound method, some brackets ware put in wrong place of the source code, and the logic changed.
+Perhaps, during some refactoring of the NewJackalTapeFound method, some brackets were put in wrong place of the source code, and the logic changed.
 ## Treatment
 To eliminate the error, it is actually enough to change just one byte in the Dunia.DLL file to turn the logic of the subroutine in the right direction.
 ### Self-medication